-If there's something I love about my hometown is that sense of contentment that it gives me.
-Inner peace, a calm capsule deep in the ocean of life even when the thoughts are making big waves on the surface.
+If there’s something I love about my hometown is that sense of contentment that it gives me.
+Deep inner peace, even when my mind is messy as hell.

-Don't get me wrong, Shanghai has been treating me more than well in the past 4 years, but when shit hits the fan, that's my go-to for finding my balance.
+Don’t get me wrong, Shanghai has been treating me more than well in the past 4 years, but when shit hits the fan, that’s my go-to for finding my balance again.

-I don't think I'll ever be able to move back there again, but that's the whole beauty of this place, it has to be taken in small doses to be fully understood and appreciated.
+I don’t think I’ll ever be able to move back, but that’s the whole beauty of this place, it has to be taken in small doses to be fully understood and appreciated.